 Good and Bad Metrics

-- Actionable, can enhance decision-making
+- Are actionable if they enhance decision-making

-- Provide better results
+- Show the way to better results

-- Represent the current state of affairs
+- Display the current state of affairs

 - Improve behavior

 - Focus on the past and have nothing to do with the future

 - Mostly lead to negative results

 Below we describe the good metrics for Kanban to monitor team performance and process efficiency and delivery times, as well as the ones that can warn you about trouble ahead.